Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 >> - travel_speed *(int)* – to be defined in case point_of_interest_file contains point geometries rather than polygon geometries and buffer_type is set to "network", travel speed in km/h to consider for travel mode specified in network_type.

+>> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written.
+If not specified, the current working directory will serve as default.

 >>Returns:
 >>> Dataframe as obtained from point_of_interest_file including column for mean NDVI value(s).